AI-SEO & GEO

 ChatGPT referral traffic appears in GA4 as chatgpt.com in the Referral channel (or via UTM attribution for desktop clicks).
 Once you have a custom AI channel group isolating AI referral sources, the landing page dimension shows which specific pages ChatGPT is citing and sending traffic to.

-The AEO Article Analyzer scores any article against the 10 structural criteria AI engines use to decide what to cite, in under 30 seconds.
-Run your top 20 pages through it before making content changes — any page scoring below 60 is a priority fix.
+The AEO Article Analyzer scores any article against the 10 structural criteria AI engines use to decide what to cite — question-based headlines, direct answers in the first 40–60 words, modular sections, FAQ coverage, source attribution, data-backed claims, original insight, zero filler, and author credibility — and returns a 0–100 readiness score with specific suggestions per criterion in under 30 seconds.
+Run your top 20 pages through it before making content changes; any page scoring below 60 is a priority fix.

-If you are getting zero ChatGPT referrals: Confirm ChatGPT’s crawler can access your site, run your priority queries in ChatGPT to check if your domain appears at all, and audit your top 5 pages against the content structure criteria above.
+If you are getting zero ChatGPT referrals: confirm ChatGPT’s crawlers (OAI-SearchBot, GPTBot) can access your site, run your priority queries in ChatGPT to check if your domain appears at all, and audit your top 5 pages against the content structure criteria above.
 The most common blocker is not content quality — it is content structure.

-Regardless of current traffic: Implement Person schema with sameAs links on all authored content, add or restructure FAQ sections on your pillar pages, and ensure the first 100 words of every priority page contain a direct, quotable definition.
-These are the structural foundations that all AI citation depends on.
+Regardless of current traffic: implement Person schema with sameAs links on all authored content, add or restructure FAQ sections on your pillar pages, and ensure the first 100 words of every priority page contain a direct, quotable definition.
+These are the structural foundations all AI citation depends on — and if you’d rather have them implemented for you, a GEO & Technical SEO engagement covers the crawlability, schema, and entity work in one workstream.

 Does ChatGPT search the web or only use training data?

 Both.
-Since the launch of ChatGPT Search in October 2024, ChatGPT retrieves live web content for a growing share of queries — approximately 31% based on analysis of 8,500+ prompts, rising to 59% for local intent queries.
-For queries that do not trigger a web search, ChatGPT generates responses from its pre-trained knowledge.
-Optimising for ChatGPT citations in 2026 requires addressing both pathways: content structure and entity signals for live retrieval, and content quality and topical authority for training data inclusion.
+Since the launch of ChatGPT Search in October 2024, ChatGPT retrieves live web content for a growing share of queries — particularly information-seeking and current-events queries.
+For queries that don’t trigger a web search, ChatGPT generates responses from its pre-trained knowledge without clickable citations.
+Optimising for ChatGPT citations in 2026 requires addressing both pathways: content structure and entity signals for live retrieval (the source of measurable referral traffic), and content quality and topical authority for training data inclusion.

 Why does ChatGPT cite different sources than Google?

-ChatGPT’s retrieval system evaluates content extractability, entity clarity, and informational density rather than link equity and domain authority.
-Ahrefs analysis of 15,000 prompts found that 80% of URLs cited by AI assistants do not rank in Google’s top results for the same query.
-ChatGPT Search specifically tends to cite pages ranking at position 21 and beyond — meaning well-structured content on lower-authority domains can outperform established competitors for ChatGPT citations.
+ChatGPT’s retrieval system evaluates content extractability, entity clarity, and informational density — not link equity or domain authority.
+Ahrefs’ analysis of 15,000 prompts found that across all AI assistants, only ~12% of cited URLs rank in Google’s top 10 for the same query, and ChatGPT specifically sits around 8% overlap — meaning ChatGPT cites mostly content that doesn’t rank in Google’s top 10 at all.
+(Perplexity is the outlier at 28.6%.)
+Well-structured content on lower-authority domains can outperform established competitors for ChatGPT citations.

 How can I tell if ChatGPT is citing my website?

 Two methods.
-First, run your priority queries directly in ChatGPT and check whether your domain appears as a cited source — do this monthly with a consistent list of 10–15 queries.
+First, run your priority queries directly in ChatGPT and check whether your domain appears as a cited source — do this monthly with a consistent list of 10–15 queries to spot trends.
 Second, check your GA4 referral traffic for chatgpt.com as a source.
 Since June 2025, ChatGPT appends UTM parameters to desktop citation links, making referral attribution trackable.
-Create a custom AI channel group in GA4 to isolate this traffic automatically.
+Create a custom AI channel group in GA4 to isolate this traffic automatically — see How to Track AI Referral Traffic in GA4 for the setup walkthrough.

 What conversion rates should I expect from ChatGPT traffic?